patrickf2000/lila/docs/language.md

 In this example, we create an integer array of 10 elements.
 The array means it is dynamically created in the heap.

-Note that Dash will automatically insert free statements for each array created.
+Note that Lila will automatically insert free statements for each array created.

 All types are supported.